shwina/still-magic/_en/automate.md

 which means that authors have to remember to update the help when adding or changing rules.

 A better approach,
-which we will explore in more depth in {% include xref key="s:docs" %}, is to have people format some comments in a special way and then extract and display those comments when asked for help.
+which we will explore in more depth in {% include x key="s:docs" %}, is to have people format some comments in a special way and then extract and display those comments when asked for help.
 We'll use `##` (a double comment marker) to indicate the lines we want displayed